-11. You are proud of your lawn and garden (and want it to stay that way)
+11. You are proud of your lawn and garden (and want to keep it that way)

 Most beagles can be trained out of digging holes in the backyard, but if you are extremely ‘garden proud’ then this might just drive you a little potty!

-Until they have grown out of burying and digging, you can pretty much forget about having that pristine flower bed.
+Until they have grown out of the burying and digging phase, you can pretty much forget about having that pristine flower bed.

 12. Your neighbors are not fans of noisy dogs